phototix/OpenAI-API-Management/README.md

 OpenAI API usage tracker, OpenAI billing dashboard, OpenAI costs monitor, OpenAI organization usage, OpenAI Admin Key, client-side OpenAI dashboard, OpenAI usage analytics, OpenAI API management, OpenAI spend tracker, OpenAI billing API.

+## Developer Disclaimer (Code-of-Scale)

+This project follows a "Code-of-Scale" approach to keep the app lightweight and privacy-first while allowing thoughtful growth.
+Use these guardrails when proposing or accepting changes:

+- Sensitive data local-only (baseline): Store API keys and any sensitive values only in browser storage APIs (`localStorage`/`sessionStorage`/`IndexedDB`).
+Never commit keys to source, never send them to third-party services, and avoid logging secrets.
+- Client-side first: Keep the core as a static, client-only app.
+Backends, databases, user accounts, or auth servers are out of scope unless explicitly opt-in and self-hosted.
+- Optional proxy only: A CORS proxy is user-supplied and optional.
+This repo will not ship or run a shared/hosted proxy.
+Documentation must clearly warn to self-host proxies.
+- Minimal surface area: No telemetry, analytics, cookies, or trackers.
+Avoid features that collect or centralize user data.
+- Opt-in growth: New capabilities should be additive, off by default, and degrade gracefully if unavailable.
+The default experience stays simple.
+- Modularity over complexity: Prefer small, composable utilities and clear seams.
+Keep `app.js` readable; place larger additions in separate modules/files when needed.
+- Security by default: Do not render untrusted HTML.
+Avoid exposing raw responses that may include secrets.
+Respect CSP when hosted.
+Never widen permissions without reason.
+- Performance budgets: Favor vanilla JS and small dependencies.
+Avoid heavy frameworks.
+Keep bundle size lean to preserve fast loads on mobile.
+- Accessibility and UX: Maintain keyboard access, contrast, and ARIA where appropriate.
+Prioritize clear, compact UI.
+- Storage compatibility: When changing `localStorage` keys or shapes, provide migrations and avoid breaking existing users.
+- Documentation first: Any new feature must document scope, security implications, and how to disable it.
+Mention if it affects privacy or storage.
+- Contribution guideline: PRs that significantly expand scope (accounts, billing management, server sync, analytics dashboards, etc.) may be declined to preserve project goals.

 ## Disclaimer

 This project is not affiliated with OpenAI.
 Use at your own risk and follow your organization’s security policies.
 Admin Keys are sensitive — store and use them responsibly.